Revisiting Simple Regret: Fast Rates for Returning a Good Arm: Improved Analyses of Sequential Halving

-\textbf{Anytime version of SH.~} To support anytime simple regret minimization, we combine SH with the doubling trick~\cite{jun16anytime}, which we call Doubling SH (DSH).
+To support anytime simple regret minimization, we combine SH with the doubling trick~\citep{jun16anytime}, which we call Doubling SH (DSH).
 Specifically, DSH repeatedly runs SH.
-The $k$-th Sequential Halving has a doubled budget input compared with the $(k-1)$-th Sequential Halving.
-Before it finishes $k$-th Sequential Halving, it always returns the output of $(k-1)$-th Sequential Halving.
+The $k$-th SH receives a doubled budget compared with the $(k-1)$-th SH.
+Before it finishes $k$-th SH, it always returns the output of $(k-1)$-th SH.
 The pseudocode can be found in {Algorithm \ref{Alg:DSH}}.
 The following theorem shows that DSH enjoys the same guarantee as SH up to a constant factor.